vagabon-09/Linux/README.md

 # Linux
 In this repository we will learn about Linux commands.
-Note :- Please read all the commands very carefully and write it using appropriate spaces and signs.
+` ⚠ Please read all the commands very carefully and write it using appropriate spaces and signs.`
 # Linux Commands
 - `mkdir DirectoryName` it use to create Directory.
 -  `rmdir` or `rm -d` used to remove empty directory.